muratk5n/thirdwave/en/2021/07/historical-carbon-emissions.md

 ![](ghg3.png)

-China is the worst polluter here as well.
+China tops the list with 27.26 billion tons of CO2 emitted.
+US is still number 2.